maoosi/prisma-appsync/docs/demo/_user.md

 ### Updating a single User

-Single User update mutations can take two input:
+Single User update mutations take two inputs:

 -   `where`: `UserWhereUniqueInput!` A required object type specifying a field with a unique constraint (like id).
 -   `data`: `UserUpdateInput!` A required object type specifying the data to update.